WeiYuFei0217/ZJH-VO-Dataset/README.md

 ```

 ### Calibration Format
-Camera intrinsics and extrinsics in YAML format compatible with common VO/SLAM frameworks.
+Camera intrinsics and extrinsics are provided in a single `calibration.txt` file.

 ## 📊 Benchmark Results